Analysis: U.S. retailers play catch-up in fashion speed race

 “We today are quicker to respond to trends in brands such as INC and Bar III so that our merchandise is current and fresh for the customer” said Macy’s spokesman Jim Sluzewski.
 Both these brands sell edgy and more fashion-oriented dresses and accessories to young women.

-Retail experts say companies like Ralph Lauren Corp, Ann Inc, PVH Corp’s Tommy Hilfiger, VF Corp and Limited Brands have made progress as they build relationships with their manufacturers and experiment with newer ways of getting products to their stores.
+Retail experts say companies like Ralph Lauren Corp (RL.N), Ann Inc ANN.N, PVH Corp’s (PVH.N) Tommy Hilfiger, VF Corp (VFC.N) and Limited Brands LTD.N have made progress as they build relationships with their manufacturers and experiment with newer ways of getting products to their stores.

 “Of apparel companies that use their supply chain as a weapon, I put VF right at the top of the list.
 They understand how to operate multiple brands and take advantage of their size and scale,” said Brian Kinsella, senior director of product management for Manhattan Associates, which sells software to help retailers optimize distribution.
 VF Corp owns brands like The North Face, Timberland, and 7 For All Mankind.